FREQUENTLY ASKED QUESTIONS

 + Are parents able to volunteer in classrooms?

 Absolutely!
-We love having parents participate in our classrooms.
-There are various opportunities during the year to volunteer to help with activities such as field trip chaperones, mystery reader, arts and craft, gardening, and the project work.
+We love having parents participate as field trip chaperones, mystery readers, or helpers with arts, gardening, and project work.